Facebook & Google UAC AdTech Changes: What Does This Mean for Advertising in 2019?

 The above mentioned changed dramatically on February 19th.
 The changes began to penalize advertisers, and soon enough, it was understood that Facebook would reward social advertisers for running and optimizing their campaigns according to the best practices—which were outlined in Facebook’s “Blueprint Certification.”

 Fewer Campaigns with Minimal Audience Overlap

-It is better to rely more heavily on the Facebook algorithm, which will help sift through audiences and settings to find you the right potential customers.
+It is better to rely more heavily on the Facebook algorithm, which will help sift through audiences and settings to help you acquire the right customers.
 Broad targeting with no overlapping audiences, combined with Facebook’s Value Optimization (VO) and App Event Optimization (AEO) works very well to create a successful campaign.

 Managing for the Concept of “Significant Edits”